wkotesh123/TrueLayerPokemon/README.md

 ## Suggestion for production API

-It is worth implementing Retry pattern(Polly) and Circuit breaker for external web api calls by assuming this request is critical for business in terms of successful transactions and avoiding DDoS.
+It is worth implementing Retry pattern(Poly) and Circuit breaker for external web api calls by assuming this request is critical for business in terms of successful transactions and avoiding DDoS.

 Health check components can be implemented for better monitoring and alerting.